 Clients want to be heard and acknowledged

 Everyone has a varied set of life experiences that shape their views in different ways, especially when dealing with design, which is subjective and emotional.
 One person might think a design is amazing and approve the design quickly while another thinks it is awful.
 Both perspectives are right.

 Clients know their business and industry better than anyone because they live it every day.
 When clients have something to say, they want you to listen, acknowledge their input, respect their perspective, and share your feedback.
 When they feel like you care about them and put their best interests and needs first, they will trust you to lead them through the project and deliver exactly what they hired you to deliver.

 Clients want to look bigger and better

-Often, clients are hiring you because they want to move upmarket or move the needle forward in their business.
-They want to look bigger, better, and more expensive because this shift in perception will help them charge higher rates, work with larger clients, and make more money.
-Clients ultimately want to look more professional and close sales faster — and many clients secretly just really want to look better than one key competitor (the one that gets under their skin).
+Often, clients hire you to move upmarket or move the needle forward in their business.
+They want to look bigger, better, and more expensive because this shift in perception will support higher rates, attract larger clients, and create new opportunities.
+Clients want to look more professional and close sales faster — and secretly, many just want to look better than one key competitor (the one that really gets under their skin).

 Clients want new opportunities

 Whether it’s getting an invitation to speak at an event or partner on a project, earning a new referral or contract, gaining brand exposure, writing a guest article, or being interviewed on a podcast, your clients want to attract new opportunities and they don’t want to have to do a lot of work to get them.
 They hope that the work you do together will result in new lucrative opportunities that increase their brand visibility, expand their reach to new audiences, and boost their bottom line.

 Clients wish for a partner they like